rv-mkroh/rv-security-training/docs/for_everyone/wireless-security.md

 <input type="checkbox" id="021" /><label for="021">![021](../slides/redacted.jpeg)</label>
 _114. Redacted slide._

 When you are on a public network, you should take further steps to protect yourself - especially when you are on open, unencrypted wifi.
 First, NEVER send personal information across the Internet.
 Open wifi allows hackers to easily collect the information going back and forth and your information will be compromised.
-If you really need to do online shopping or log in to your bank account, make absolutely sure that you are on a secure wireless network.
-If you have to use an unsecured network, make sure you use their secure website.
+If you really need to do work in a coffee shop or log in from the airport, make absolutely sure that you are on a secure wireless network.
+If you have to use an unsecured network, make sure you are using a secure website.

 ---